 Last month, we talked all about inflammation.
 What causes it, how it goes through its cycle and how reaching for a NSAID (Non-steroidal Anti-inflammatory drug) might not help heal inflammation.
 Now you have an inflamed horse and you are wondering, what CAN I do to help?
-Surprisingly, enzymes might be the answer!
-This blog will explain exactly what enzymes are.
+Surprisingly, systemic enzymes might be the answer!
+This blog will explain exactly what systemic enzymes are.
 It will also explain how they affect inflammation and how they can be used as a safe and effective alternative to NSAIDS.

 By definition, an enzymes are biological molecules (typically proteins) that significantly speed up the rate of virtually all of the chemical reactions that take place within cells.